 They promise to provide bright colors that require fewer coats and less dry time.

 Pacifica’s applicator brush is vegan.
 It’s also wide, so you can get the work done quicker.

-The polish, meanwhile, is free of parabens, phthalates, toluene, xylene, formaldehyde resin, and camphor, as well as animal ingredients.
+The 7 free nail polish, meanwhile, is free of parabens, phthalates, toluene, xylene, formaldehyde resin, and camphor, as well as animal ingredients.

 Users say that it’s very low-odor.